DiscourseGraphs/discourse-graph/README.md

 ### Turborepo

-This repository uses [Turborepo](https://turbo.build/repo/docs) as a build system.
-Turborepo is a high-performance build system for JavaScript and TypeScript codebases.
-It was designed after the workflows used by massive software engineering organizations to ship code at scale.
-Turborepo abstracts the complex configuration needed for monorepos and provides fast, incremental builds with zero-configuration remote caching.

-Using Turborepo simplifies managing your design system monorepo, as you can have a single lint, build, test, and release process for all packages.
-Learn more about how [monorepos](https://vercel.com/blog/monorepos) improve your development workflow.
+This repository uses [Turborepo](https://turbo.build/repo/docs) as a build system, enabling a streamlined and efficient workflow for managing multiple applications and shared packages in a monorepo setup.

+Using Turborepo allows for things like:

+- Centralize shared resources: Shared configurations, utilities, and components are maintained in a single place, reducing duplication and inconsistency.
+- Incremental builds: Only changes in code are rebuilt, which speeds up development.
+- Parallel processing: Tasks across applications and packages run concurrently, saving time.
+- Dependency graph management: Turborepo tracks relationships between projects, ensuring that tasks run in the correct order.

+Learn more about how monorepos improve development workflows [here](https://vercel.com/blog/monorepos) and [here](https://github.com/babel/babel/blob/master/doc/design/monorepo.md).

 ### Apps & Packages